-As you might expect, most power outages (over 70%) result from severe weather or natural events, such as hurricanes, snow storms, and tornadoes.
-But what about the other 30%?
-Some of the causes for these outages are construction errors, grid overload, and damage to power lines (e.g. a car crashes into a utility pole).However, thousands of outages are caused by wildlife, such as birds flying into transformers, squirrels chewing through power lines, and more.
-Wildlife disruptions are one of the leading causes of power outages worldwide.
+As you might expect, most power outages and disruptions (around 78%) result from severe weather or natural events, such as hurricanes, snow storms, and tornadoes.
+But what about the other 22%?
+Some of the causes for these outages are construction errors, grid overload, and damage to power lines (e.g. a car crashes into a utility pole).However, thousands of outages are caused by wildlife, such as birds flying into power transmitters, squirrels and other rodents chewing through electrical lines, and more.
+Wildlife disruptions are a major factor when it comes to global power outages.

 Residents of the United States can expect to lose 10% of their power every year.
 This may not sound like a lot, but those outages cost many residents discomfort from malfunctioning air conditioners, money from wasted food caused by failing refrigerators, and even hospital bills due to power outage accidents.
 The US loses more power than almost any other developed country, and we pay for it.

 The goal is to eventually revamp the entire power grid, which will surely cost billions.
 This process would take years, if not decades, to complete but eventually could reduce outage costs significantly.